decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Once approved by a majority of the community, Decred Evangelists can represent the project and solicit business partnerships on behalf of the ecosystem,
 •	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed,

-**Decred Evangelists would be focused on the following goals:**
+_(1) Decred Evangelists would be focused on the following goals:_

 •	Finding major governments, corporates, or technology companies that would like to partner with Decred to scope a project and co-develop it on top of Decred's decentralized infrastructure,
 •	Definining the scope of the co-development project, the specific usage of Decred’s technology, the specific technical requirements to be delivered by the project, and the developer skills and effort required,
 •	Negotiating a pledge of a one-time lump sum payment and/or an ongoing royalty or license-fee stream to be paid by the partner to the Decred Treasury,
 •	Specifying any additional funding needed from the Decred treasury in order to cement the financial contribution of the co-development partner,

-**Decred Evangelists would post fully worked-up proposals to the stakeholder community including the following information:**
+_(2) Decred Evangelists would post fully worked-up proposals to the stakeholder community on Politeia including the following information:_

 •	Name of project partner, e.g. Apple
 •	Scope of project, e.g. Create an iOS App to enable Voter Elibibility Verification and Voting in a State Election in California leveraging Decred’s blockchain and infrastructure